 Public invited to observe Workers Memorial Day during Salem event

-Salem - Not all Oregon families experience the safe return of their loved ones following a day at work.
+Salem, OR — Not all Oregon families experience the safe return of their loved ones following a day at work.
 Oregon workers who died on the job will be honored with a ceremony Friday, April 28, at noon in Salem.
 The state’s Occupational Safety and Health Division (Oregon OSHA) and the Oregon AFL-CIO invite all Oregonians to attend the Workers Memorial Day observance to remember those who died on the job and to renew Oregon’s commitment to creating safe and healthy workplaces.